GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/Opera_Unplaced_Tracks.md

 Freedom, traveling, going, love when you can

 Carol trying to cage a member of the hive mind, women trying to cage

+Beautiful loser...
+Pirate lady at sea "He wants to live like a sailor at sea Beautiful loser, where you gonna fall?" lyrics.
+Helen's fall / Tim ladder fall.